francofusco/wp3/README.md

 # WP3: Wilson's Pew-Pew Panels

-This project provides a modular design for hexagonal A-RGB panels.
+This project provides a modular design for A-RGB panels.
 The project includes a python script (`wp3_designer.py`) that allows to design a custom composition of panels and then outputs a bill of materials.
-A parametric CAD file (that can be edited in [FreeCAD](https://www.freecadweb.org/)) allows to quickly generate a STL file with appropriate dimensions to 3D print the edges of the panels.
+A parametric CAD file (that can be edited in [FreeCAD](https://www.freecadweb.org/)) allows to quickly generate STL files with appropriate dimensions to 3D print the edges of the panels.

 These panels are mainly meant to be used with [SignalRGB](https://www.signalrgb.com/), which runs under Windows.
 Therefore, the software and the instructions below have been created/tested in such environment.
 I am 99% confident that the same can be done in Ubuntu -the 1% of in-confidence is simply due to the fact that I have not tested it.
 However, I know and have used the tools individually in Ubuntu at some point of my life.
 I have no idea in other environments, such as MacOS, but feel free to give it a try!